patelrootul1/personal-portfolio/src/data/about.md

 - Welcome to my website!
 I'm a highly motivated software development professional with a strong foundation in computer science and experience as a cyber security analyst with Tata Consultancy Services.

-- Currently, I'm pursuing a post-graduate degree in mobile application development, with a focus on developing cutting-edge applications that are both user-friendly and secure.
+- Recently, I graduated from Conestoga College with specialization in mobile application development, with a focus on developing cutting-edge applications that are both user-friendly and secure.
 I've also completed my Bachelor's degree in computer science and possess strong skills in programming languages such as C++,C#,JAVA and JavaScript frameworks(React,Vuejs).

-- Throughout my career, I've been passionate about developing innovative software solutions that exceed user expectations.
+- Throughout my career, I've been passionate about developing innovative and secure software solutions that exceed user expectations.
 I have a proven track record of delivering projects on time and under budget while ensuring the highest levels of quality and security.

 - As a software developer, I thrive in fast-paced environments where I can apply my skills and knowledge to create meaningful solutions that make a real impact.
 I'm currently seeking new opportunities in software development where I can continue to grow and make a positive difference in the industry.

+- I apply my cyber security experience in making applications and software secure and threat resistant.

-- Thank you for visiting my profile and I look forward to connecting with you!
+- Thank you for visiting my webste and I look forward to connecting with you!

 # Some history